CpaterCodes/CV/README.md

 assemble their logic instead.
 While at first this latter option seemed alien to us, we were able to interpret it in terms of the knowledge of core programming concepts and tools we had learnt at Makers.
 In turn, we were able to assemble a rather basic game with the engine.
-While we were still just beginning to scratch the service of Unreal engine as a technology, I feel relatively proud of what we were able to accomplish in a fortnight.
+While we were still just beginning to scratch the service of Unreal engine as a technology, I feel proud of what we were able to accomplish in a fortnight.

 ## Education